 75.0% of undergraduates at Western Illinois University get school funding, so don't forget to submit the FAFSA!
 Western Illinois University's rate of student loan default of 6.0% is considerably below the national average of 7.0%.
 A virtual tour is a great way to explore Western Illinois University.

 It's difficult to beat Southern Illinois University Carbondale if you wish to pursue General Agriculture as a major.
 Located in Carbondale, Illinois, this university is a good choice for students who thrive in a city atmosphere.

 This institution has excellent value for students in Illinois.
-If you're interested in Teacher education subject specific, you're in good company.
-It's the most popular major at this institution.
+Many SIUC first-year students are given scholarships.
 Take a virtual tour to explore more about SIUC's campus.